Pêche à la mouche sur le Léguer CopiePêche à la mouche sur le Léguer

 I catch my first fish

-Great, it’s the big vacations!
-But what to do with my 5 year old daughter, full of life and curious about nature?
-Let’s get off the beaten track, head south for a snorkeling trip in our Breton rivers without mask or snorkel.
-Today, we are going to test the fishing of her first fish!
+Great, it’s the summer vacations!
+But what can I do with my 5-year-old daughter, who’s full of life and curious about nature?
+Let’s get off the beaten track and head south for a no-mask, no-snorkel dive in our Breton rivers.
+Today, we’re off to try our hand at catching her first fish!

-At the Tourist Office of Lannion, we were given the leaflet with all the dates adapted to my pitchoune.
-I even think that moms, who know nothing about it, can try it… Boots on our feet and snack bag on our backs we are ready for the experience!
+At the Lannion Tourist Office, we were given a brochure with all the dates suitable for my pitchoune.
+I even think moms who don’t know anything about it can give it a try… Boots on, snack bag on our backs, we’re ready for the experience!

 From flax growing to ecotourism

-It’s going to be a vocabulary-filled day!
-Blow fishing, shoeing the fish, baiting, baiting… But the learning doesn’t stop there.
-The instructor has brought with him all the necessary equipment and distributes it to everyone: rod, line, hook, bucket… He goes through everything, showing us each object we touch.
-He goes on to give us a recipe for the preparation of the bait.
-From wading with her hands in the water, Manon is delighted!
+It’s going to be a very vocabulary-filled day!
+Spearfishing, hooking, baiting, baiting… But the learning doesn’t stop there.
+The instructor has brought all the necessary equipment with him and distributes it to everyone: rod, line, hook, bucket… He goes through everything, showing us every object we touch.
+He follows up with a recipe for preparing the groundbait.
+Manon is delighted to get her hands dirty in the water!

 Listening and learning

-The interest is captured and despite her young age, Manon scrupulously follows the instructions.
-She listens carefully to how to set her hook, cast her line, unhook the fish.
-She even remembers the names of the fish she will catch in the pond, thanks to the drawing board.
-We move to the stage of the good gestures.
+Manon’s interest is captured and, despite her young age, she scrupulously follows the instructions.
+She listens attentively to how to set her hook, cast her line and unhook the fish.
+She even memorizes the names of the fish she’s going to catch in the pond, thanks to the drawing board.
+Then it’s time to learn the right moves.
 On the grass, as if for real, she positions herself and casts the line.
 “Too low, Mom!”

 Then comes the practice

-We’re ready for a real-life situation.
+Now we’re ready for the real thing.
 We cross the road to position ourselves along the bank.
-Each one at a good distance from each other, so as not to catch fish with 2 legs.
-And here we go to catch our first fish.
-Manon throws her pellets of bait which are diffused in the water to attract the fish.
+Everyone at a safe distance from each other, so as not to catch fish with 2 legs.
+And off we go to catch our first fish.
+Manon tosses her bait pellets into the water to attract the fish.
 She sets up her rod and waits patiently.
-But soon she shouts, mom, I caught a fish, my rod is pulling.
+But soon she cries out, “Mom, I caught a fish, my rod is pulling.

-She then pulls the little fish out of the water and with the help of the instructor does a little memory work.
-What’s his name again, this one?
+She then pulls the little fish out of the water and, with the help of the instructor, does a little memory work.
+What’s this one’s name again?
 I think it’s a small roach.
 Do you remember how to take it off the hook?
-No, and I’m afraid to hurt it.
-No worries, the instructor guides her and helps her to do the right thing.
-She takes it in her hands to show it to me.
-Too proud of her !
+No, and I’m afraid of hurting it.
+Don’t worry, the instructor guides her and helps her make the right gesture.
+She takes it in her hands to show me.
+So proud of her!

-On the way home I get a “Say mom, can we do it again ?”
-“Yes, and if you want, there are also dates to learn how to catch fish from the river.”
+On the way home, I’m asked: “Say, Mom, can we do it again?”
+“Yes, and if you like, there are also dates to learn how to catch the fish in the river.”

-Manon strikes up a conversation, “Hold on little roach, go back to the water, you need to grow up, you’re too small”.
-She gets it all…
+Manon strikes up a conversation: “Here, little roach, go back to the water, you’ve got to grow up, you’re too small”.
+She understands everything…

 Close